msf-oca-his/dhis-ca-printable-forms/README.md

 # tally_sheets
 Tally Sheets

-Dependencies
-Also do the preinstall for the karma cli.
-This is required for running the tests. bower nginx(only for dev environment)
+Dependencies - use brew, apt-get or any package managers to install these below dependencies nodejs bower

-To install dependencies, do a bower install bower install
+To install dependencies, use the commands below npm run preinstall npm install bower install (inside dependencies folder)

-edit nginx.conf
-nginx -c <absolute path of nginx conf> (to start nginx)

-after this, open localhost:8000
+After this, run command `gulp`.
+This will start compiling app and launch the app in browser(localhost:8000).
+Pre-requisite here would be that dhis is running on localhost:8080.